 3. Reliability: Because the components of a cloud based system are not housed at all the same location, many providers have very few disruptions and a low amount of service downtime.
 These systems usually have very small amounts of downtime due to geographic redundancy.
 'Geographic redundancy' is the buzzword in the industry used for this decentralized setup.
 It signifies that all the different servers, no matter the location, are a mirror replica of the rest.
 Cloud phone systems have very small amounts of downtime due to this redundancy.

 4. Hosted Service: Most cloud PBX providers are in fact hosted services that house all the phone system hardware off site.
-Truthfully all you need for a hosted cloud service is a good Internet connection and already working IP phones.
+Truthfully, all you need for a hosted cloud service is a good Internet connection and an already working IP phones.
 If you have this, you're set and ready to reap the benefits.
 You won't have to pay for maintenance of the equipment, additional IT hours to keep the system up and running, or mechanical malfunctions.
-These problems are dealt with by your provide off site.
+These problems are dealt with by your off site provider.

 1. Router and Phone Purchase: While a cloud based system saves you money in the long run, initially you may need to purchase equipment to get you up and running.
 A hosted system needs IP phones, only if you don't have them in your office already.

 2. Service Disruptions: You don't need to worry about dropped calls or bad connection if your Internet provider is reliable and your cloud phone system has high redundancy.
 If you find your Internet provider frequently dropping your Internet service, you will have critical disruptions to your cloud phone system.
 This issue only becomes prevalent for those locked into sub par Internet or who find themselves in a dead zone.